 Contractor shall immediately notify IOU in writing of any unauthorized access or disclosure of Confidential Information and/or IOU Data.
 Contractor shall take reasonable measures within its control to immediately stop the unauthorized access or disclosure of Confidential Information and/or IOU Data to prevent recurrence and to return to IOU any copies.

 Ownership of Work Product.
-Any and all material and information prepared, accumulated or developed by Contractor or any Contractor Party (“Program Intellectual Property”) , including, without limitation, documents, drawings, computer programs, designs, calculations, maps, plans, workplans, text, filings, estimates, manifests, certificates, books, specifications, sketches, notes, reports, summaries, analyses, data models and samples, including summaries, extracts, analyses and preliminary or draft materials developed in connection therewith, shall be jointly owned by the Company and Utility Participants, if any, on behalf of their respective customers.
-Contractor hereby grants Company and the Utility Participants an irrevocable, assignable, non-exclusive, perpetual, worldwide, royalty-free, unrestricted license to use and sublicense others to use, any intellectual or proprietary property right of Contractor or any Contractor Party for the sole purpose of using such Program Intellectual Property for the conduct of Company’s business related thereto.
+Any and all material and information prepared or developed by Contractor or any Contractor Party (“Program Intellectual Property”) under this Agreement, including, without limitation, documents, drawings, computer programs, designs, calculations, maps, plans, workplans, text, filings, estimates, manifests, certificates, books, specifications, sketches, notes, reports, summaries, analyses, data models and samples, including summaries, extracts, analyses and preliminary or draft materials developed in connection therewith, shall be jointly owned by the Company and Utility Participants, if any, on behalf of their respective customers.
+Contractor hereby grants Company and the Utility Participants an irrevocable, non-exclusive, , royalty-free, license to use, any intellectual or proprietary property right of Contractor or any Contractor Party that is part of any Work Product for the sole purpose of using such Program Intellectual Property for the Company’s use only associated with this Agreement.

 All such Work Product shall be used by Contractor and Contractor Parties only for Work performed pursuant to this Agreement and shall not be used in Contractor’s general course of business, nor disclosed nor revealed in any way to a third party without the prior written consent of Company.